-Whether you operate your hair styling business as a booth renter, an owner or an employee, it’s essential to develop a connection with your clients that keeps them coming back.
+Whether you operate your hair styling business as a studio renter, an owner or an employee, it’s essential to develop a connection with your clients that keeps them coming back.
 Not only that, by doing so, you can get on track to cultivating the type of relationships that result in increasing your business through word-of-mouth recommendations.

 So, how do you take that first step toward developing amazing client-stylist relationships?
 It’s not as difficult as you may think.
 It can be as simple as incorporating these 5 habits for your client into your day-to-day routine.

 - Break the ice.
 Take a moment to think about the client-stylist relationship and how personal that connection can be.
 She is in a vulnerable position, entrusting you with one of the most noticeable attributes of her appearance.
 Whether it’s a new client or a regular client, she deserves some reassurance … let’s call it breaking the ice.
 Even those who have been coming for years may want a little small talk before taking the plunge with a new hair color or a haircut.
 No matter how rushed your schedule, a few minutes of a warm conversation can leave a lasting impression.

 - Get to know your customer.
 While it’s important to get to know your customer, don’t overdo it.
 Ask a few open-ended questions (i.e. How’s your week going?), and then let the client lead the conversation.
 Keep a mental note of details shared by your regular clients.
 Is it a hairstyle they admired on a celebrity?
 A story about their child’s talent show?
 Bringing up those details at a later appointment can further cement the stylist-client relationship.
 If nothing else, it shows that you are attentive to details … an admirable quality in a hairstylist.
 When reviewing your schedule for the next day, think ahead about a few of those details you can follow up on with specific clients.